Hindhukolheh: Plot

-Imran is in love with one of his coworkers Kiara but Kiara is in a relationship with their married boss Shaahid aka Shaadu.
+Imran is in love with one of his coworkers Kiara but Kiara is in a relationship with their married boss Shaahid Shaadu.
 Im an event which Shaadu promise would be for him and Kiara, Shaadu's wife Niyaza crash the party causing Kiara to lose her mind and act weird among other coworkers.
 Others mock Kiara whereas Imran stand by her.
 The office Staffs gossip about Kiara and Shaadu which make Imran furious.
 Imran's friend Miadh advice him to forget Kiara and move on.
 During an official trip, Shaadu promise to celebrate his birthday earlier with only Kiara but Niyaza foils the plan arriving at the conference.
 Kiara has a breakdown and goes out, where a coconut falls on her head causing her to lose her memory.
 Imran helps her recall everything as he is hopelessly in love with her.
 However after regaining her memory Kiara forgets about the things Imran did for her and goes with Shaadu which breaks Imran's heart.